 Mar 20, 2020

 Disasters are swift and unexpected.
-In seconds, floods, power outages, cyber-attacks, theft, and even snowstorms can obstruct operations, and with an increasingly mobile workforce, having a business continuity plan is essential.
+In seconds, floods, power outages, cyber-attacks, theft, and even snowstorms can obstruct operations, and with an increasingly mobile workforce, having a business continuity strategy is essential.
 Without it, files become inaccessible, work goes undone, processes are slowed, and employees are less productive.

 Information is a businesses' greatest asset.
 Despite technological advancements, 90% of corporate data is stored in unstructured formats like paper documents, shared hard disks, and filing cabinets.
 In our modern age, nobody should be working out of a file cabinet.
 When supporting remote workers, the necessity of digital files becomes even more apparent as it allows employees to interact with their documents from anywhere securely.

-Reducing information-based vulnerabilities like access to physical files, lack of workflow continuity, or environmental impacts that can disturb productivity are just one of the many benefits of implementing a document management system.
-A document management system can be help clean up files, secure information, and make your organization more agile.
-With easier access and more administrative control, a document management system can create enormous boosts in productivity and efficiency, while making your organization more agile.
+Reducing information-based vulnerabilities like access to physical files, lack of workflow continuity, or environmental impacts that can disturb employee productivity are just one of the many benefits of implementing a document management system.
+A document management system can help clean up files, secure information, and make your organization more agile.
+With easier access and more administrative control, a digital document management system can create enormous boosts in productivity and efficiency, while making your organization more agile.

-97% of workers surveyed in a FlexJobs report stated that a flexible job that includes remote work options would have a considerable improvement in their overall quality of life.
+97% of workers surveyed in a FlexJobs report stated that a flexible work arrangement that includes remote work options would have a considerable improvement in their overall quality of life.
 Less time spent commuting, a more comfortable work environment, and fewer distractions all contribute to the employees being more productive while working from home.
 Global Workplace Analytics Costs & Benefits survey reported a 35-40% improvement in overall productivity from remote workers.
-Transitioning into a remote work environment with the right technology could make your business more reliable, even in the face of a national health crisis like the coronavirus outbreak.
+Transitioning into a remote work environment with the right technology could make your business more reliable, even in the face of a national health crisis like the coronavirus pandemic.